what you prefer

 Blinds Shades between insulating thermal unit warranted against defects for a period of 5 years

-Hardware warranted against rust and corroding for a period of 1 years
+Hardware warranted for a period of 1 year

 White vinyl wrapped frames and components warranted against defects for a period of 10 years